PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-07 18:21:00
+Last updated: 2024-04-07 18:21:35
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: Barney: "Our wedding is gonna be legendary."Robin: "No wait for it?"Barney: "I've got you, I don't have to wait for it anymore." - Barney Stinson